EricssonResearch/dnt/doc/getting_started/scenario1/README.md

 nni2:streams = stream_nni2
 ```

-The interfaces usually described by two lines: the first one define the interface itself, the next one with the `:streams` suffix is a list of streams, we are trying to identify.
+The interfaces usually described by two lines: the first one define the interface itself, the next one with the `:streams` suffix is list of streams, we are trying to identify.
-For each interface, we can define a meaningful custom name, will used in the rest of the config, type (in this case all of them `eth`), and their real names in Linux (`ip link`).
-In this example we use the names `uni`, `nni1` and `nni2` since these properly referring to their roles: User-Network Interface (`uni`) and Network-Network Interface (`nni1` and `nni2`).
+Every received packet will be tested on the defined streams.
-The matches of the listed streams (described in `streamname:match` line) applied to the packet sequentially, the first applicable match win, and the packet identified as part of that stream.
+The matches of the listed streams (described in `streamname:match` line) tested on the packet sequentially, the first applicable match win, and the packet identified as part of that stream.
 If none of the streams identified, the packet will be dropped.

 __Important:__ R2DTWO receive a copy of each packet!
 This is not a problem in many cases, but keep in mind in that case only the copy dropped by R2DTWO and the original packet continue its way in the Linux network stack.

+For each interface, we can define a meaningful custom name, will used in the rest of the config, type (in this case all of them `eth`), and their real names in Linux (`ip link`).
+In this example we use the names `uni`, `nni1` and `nni2` since these properly referring to their roles: User-Network Interface (`uni`) and Network-Network Interface (`nni1` and `nni2`).

 In the `r2dtwo.ini`'s `[interfaces]` section above we only have one stream candidate for each interface: `stream_uni`, `stream_nni1` and `stream_nni2`.
 These streams defined in the `[streams]` section of the config see below: